 RICHARD: Hokey-dokey ... there is no ‘innate intelligence functioning in and as the universe’.
 Only the human animal is innately intelligent ... and this universe is much, much more than merely intelligent.

 RESPONDENT: If you still want to maintain that only ‘the human animal is intelligent’ I would refer you to your own writings again.
 You say, ‘Life is intrinsically purposeful, the reason for existence lies openly all around.
-Being in this very air I live in, I am constantly aware of it; I breathe it in and out; I see it, I hear it, I taste it, I smell it, I touch it, all of the time.
+Being this very air I live in, I am constantly aware of it as I breathe it in and out; I see it, I hear it, I taste it, I smell it, I touch it, all of the time.
 It never goes away ... nor has it ever been away.
 ‘I’ was standing in the way of meaning’.

 RICHARD: Yes ... this ‘meaning to life’, this ‘purpose of living’, this ‘reason for existence’ is innate to carbon-based life-forms that have evolved intelligence (and ask why): as me the universe can experience it’s infinitude as a sensate and reflective human being.
 This is an infinite and eternal meaning to life; this is an infinite and eternal purpose of living; this is an infinite and eternal reason for existence.

 RICHARD: It can and it was ... when pride went the antidotal humility also vanished.

 RESPONDENT: It is a state of polarity relative to something higher than itself.

 RESPONDENT: What would discard it?